bangbangbear/ximalayaDownloader/README.md

 # ximalayaDownloader
 Download from ximalaya.com

-All you need to do is to replace the album_url with the one you are interested in.
+All you need to do is to replace the variable album_url in download.py with the one you are interested in.